This vibrant Roasted Beet & Orange Quinoa Salad is the perfect lunchtime meal or dinner side. Whip up this vegetarian delight in just 30-minutes!

 - Greek Lentil Power Bowl

-How to make the salad vegan
+How to make it vegan

 If you love the idea of this salad but want to make it vegan, all you have to do is leave out the feta cheese.
 Everything else in this salad is already vegan.
 Even the dressing uses maple syrup instead of honey!